 In Nepal, a 21-year-old woman died from smoke inhalation after she lit a fire to keep warm during “chhaupadi.”

 In this Nepalese practice, menstruating Hindu girls and women are forced from their home to sleep outside in huts or cattle sheds until their period ends.
-Temperatures can fall into the single digits or lower in winter, but the huts may not be heated or insulated enough to provide adequate warmth.
+Temperatures can fall into the single digits or lower during winter, but the huts may not be heated or insulated enough to provide adequate warmth.

 In parts of India, some women are forced to isolate themselves in much the same way.